anees12369/K8-Notes/K8s-Basics/K8s-Microservices.md

 # **What are microservices?**

-- Microservices are a way of building applications as many **small, independent services instead of one big application.**
+- Microservices are a way of building large applications as many **small, independent services instead of one big application.**

 - Each service: **Has its own code, Runs in its own container, Can be deployed and scaled independently and talks to others over APIs (HTTP/gRPC)** (e.g. cart service, payment service, user service)